 - If you smell natural gas, see a broken gas line or hear gas escaping, leave the area immediately and call 911.
 Then call PSE at 1-888-225-5773.

 Do not turn off your gas service if you do not smell, see, hear or suspect that gas is escaping.
 Doing so will deprive you of energy you may need to cope with the emergency.
-There also may be significant delay in PSE getting to your home to turn the gas back on in a post-disaster environment.
+In a post-disaster environment, there may be significant delay in PSE getting to your home to turn the gas back on.